-Apple is committed to helping protect customers with leading privacy and security technologies designed to safeguard personal information-and comprehensive methods-to help protect corporate data in an enterprise environment.
+Apple is committed to helping protect customers with leading privacy and security technologies-designed to safeguard personal information-and comprehensive methods-to help protect corporate data in an enterprise environment.
 Apple rewards researchers for the work they do to uncover vulnerabilities by offering the Apple Security Bounty.
+Details of the program and bounty categories are available at https://developer.apple.com/security-bounty/.